gseidler/The-MSX-Red-Book/the_msx_red_book.md

 There seems to be a slight bug in this section as only fifteen bytes of stack data are allowed, instead of sixteen, before an error is generated.

 When control returns from the macro language parser register A is incremented to select the next voice for processing.
-When all three voices have been processed INTFLG is checked and, if CTRL-STOP has been detected by the interrupt handler, control transfers to the GICINI standard routine to halt all music and terminate.
-Assuming bit 7 of PRSCNT shows this to be the first pass through the mainloop, that is no voice has been temporarily suspended because of a full queue, PLYCNT is incremented and interrupt dequeueing started via the STRTMS standard routine.
-PRSCNT is then checked to determine the number of strings completed by the macro language parser.
+When all three voices have been processed [INTFLG](#intflg) is checked and, if CTRL-STOP has been detected by the interrupt handler, control transfers to the [GICINI](#gicini) standard routine to halt all music and terminate.
+Assuming bit 7 of [PRSCNT](#prscnt) shows this to be the first pass through the mainloop, that is no voice has been temporarily suspended because of a full queue, PLYCNT is incremented and interrupt dequeueing started via the [STRTMS](#strtms) standard routine.
+[PRSCNT](#prscnt) is then checked to determine the number of strings completed by the macro language parser.
 If all three operand strings have been completed the handler terminates, otherwise control transfers back to the start of the play mainloop to try each voice again.

 <a name="7507h"></a>

     Address...
 7507H

-This routine is used by the "PLAY" statement handler to place an end of queue mark (FFH) in the current queue via the PUTQ standard routine.
+This routine is used by the "`PLAY`" statement handler to place an end of queue mark (FFH) in the current queue via the [PUTQ](#putq) standard routine.
 If the queue is full it waits until space becomes available.

 <a name="7521h"></a>

     Address...
 7521H

-This routine is used by the "PLAY" statement handler to check how much space remains in the current queue via the LFTQ standard routine.
+This routine is used by the "`PLAY`" statement handler to check how much space remains in the current queue via the [LFTQ](#lftq) standard routine.
 If less than eight bytes remain (the largest possible music data packet is seven bytes long) FLAG C is returned.

 <a name="752eh"></a>

     Address...
 752EH

-This table contains the valid command letters and associated addresses for the "PLAY" statement commands.
+This table contains the valid command letters and associated addresses for the "`PLAY`" statement commands.
 Those commands which take a parameter, and consequently have bit 7 set in the table, are shown with an asterisk:

     CMD  TO
     -----------